JuliaLWang8/JuliaLWang8/README.md

 - 😄 *Pronouns:* she/her
 - :school: *School:* University of Toronto
-- 🌱 *Degree:* BASc in Engineering Science - Machine Learning Major
+- 🌱 *Degree:* BASc in Engineering Science - Machine Learning Major, Business minor
 - 🔭 *I’m currently working on:* a light fixture prototype for greenhouses with Raspberry Pi and fusion360
-- 📫 *How to reach me:* email me at [julialong.wang@mail.utoronto.ca](julialong.wang@mail.utoronto.ca)
 - ⚡ *Fun fact:* I am a deltiologist - (noun) a person who collects postcards as a hobby
+- 💬 *Connect with me:* [LinkedIn](https://www.linkedin.com/in/julia-long-wang/) or email me at [julialong.wang@mail.utoronto.ca](julialong.wang@mail.utoronto.ca)